cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 a TOTP token to be entered to complete the MFA process.

-This means that when teammates login to cloud.gov via their web browser, they will need to select the `cloud.gov` provider when they come to the login screen and **not the login / password fields found below the list of providers**.
+This means that when teammates login to cloud.gov via their web browser, they will need to select the `cloud.gov` provider when they come to the login screen.
 The following screenshot highlights the button that teammates invited to use `cloud.gov` will need to use to login using MFA / TOTP authentication.

 ![cloud.gov provider button on login page highlighted in blue](/img/cloud-gov-idp-button.png "cloud.gov provider button to login page is highlighted in blue")